 User Groups

-The Board shall be empowered to create, manage, modify, or terminate MCCC user groups, to be comprised of members and other licensed end users of similar software programs and other information systems (“User Groups”), to be operated under such standard User Group rules and regulations as have been approved from time to time by the Board (the “User Group Rules and Regulations”).
-Subject to Board approval, User Groups may elect and replace User Group officers; create and administer annual User Group budgets; and prepare recommendations for User Group software or information systems acquisitions, enhancements or related services of interest to that User Group’s participants, or propose revisions to its User Group’s Rules and Regulations.
+The Board shall be empowered to create, manage, modify, or terminate MnCCC User Groups, to be comprised of members and other licensed end users of similar software programs and other information systems (“User Groups”), to be operated under such standard User Group rules and regulations as have been approved by the Board (the “User Group Rules and Regulations”).
+Subject to Board approval, User Groups may elect and replace User Group officers; create and administer annual User Group budgets; and prepare recommendations for User Group software or information systems acquisitions, enhancements, or related services of interest to that User Group’s participants or propose revisions to its User Group’s Rules and Regulations.

 Article VI